kingsley-ijomah/dotfiles/README.md

 ```

 The install script is safe to run multiple times - it will update symlinks and reinstall plugins as needed.

+## iTerm2 Setup (macOS)

+The install script automatically links the Dynamic Profile to iTerm2.
+The "Dotfiles" profile will appear in your profiles list after running `./install.sh`.

+To set it as your default profile:

+1. Open iTerm2 > Settings (Cmd+,)
+2. Go to **Profiles**
+3. Select "Dotfiles" from the list
+4. Click "Other Actions..." (bottom left)
+5. Choose "Set as Default"

+This configures iTerm2 to use MesloLGS Nerd Font, which displays icons correctly in Neovim.